 “None of the great bookkeepers I have trained have even been accountants, much less Certified Public Accountants,” Robinson said.
 “If I were given the choice of training a CPA or someone with no experience to become a great bookkeeper, I’d choose the inexperienced candidate any day.”

-Besides the high demand, Robinson said one of the great benefits of being a virtual bookkeeper is the freedom to choose where you work, when you work and with whom you work.
+Besides the high demand, Robinson said one of the great benefits of starting a virtual bookkeeping business is the freedom to choose where you work, when you work and with whom you work.

-The average full-time bookkeeper earns nearly $40,000 per year (almost $19/hour), according to the U.S. Bureau of Labor Statistics reports.
+The average full-time bookkeeper earns nearly $40,000 per year (almost $19 an hour), according to the U.S. Bureau of Labor Statistics reports.
 But Robinson pointed out that as a freelancer or contractor, you can actually earn a higher hourly rate while working fewer hours.